angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 What we can do is setting up the memoization ourselves.
 We will now use `createSelectorFactory()` for creating the selector directly and reference `defaultMemoize()` applied with some overrides.
-Additionally we do not create a static instance but instead supply a factory method for our parameterized selectors so each instance has its own memoization cache (recall, we will be using the selector multiple times, so we have to assure that each instance has its own cache):
+Additionally we do not create a static instance of the selector but instead supply a factory method for our parameterized selectors so each instance has its own memoization cache (recall, we will be using the selector multiple times, so we have to assure that each instance has its own cache):

 ```ts
 import { createSelectorFactory, defaultMemoize } from '@ngrx/store';